eduriol/training-plan-app/README.md

 # Training Plan REST API
-A RESTful API built for learning purposes using the Springboot framework and Java 17, designed to provide a convenient and efficient way to create training plans and access their data.
+A RESTful API built for fun and learning purposes using the Springboot framework and Java 17, designed to provide a convenient and efficient way to create training plans and access their data.
 This API serves as a bridge between the client and the server, allowing client applications to easily retrieve, create, update, and delete resources without having to interact directly with the server's database.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.